gclz/lfuel/README.md

 unfuel v0.95
 ======

-A simple fuel log app.
+A simple fuel log app, developed for personal use.

 The code isn't completely clean (for example, there are prints I used to debug the code) and still needs some attention.
 I'll check it soon.
 The documentation is still poor.